-- What impact would there be on my beneficiaries if they needed to interact with an indpendent trustee for access to trust benefits?
+- What impact would there be on my beneficiaries if they needed to interact with an independent trustee for access to trust benefits?

-- Are their opportunities to increase my beneficiaries financial capabilities and competencies that might lead to a different decision?
+- Are there opportunities to increase my beneficiaries’ financial capabilities and competencies that might lead to a different decision?

 - What would my beneficiaries want?

-- If I am leaning towards appointing an independent trustee, is that because there perceived financial or moral deficiencies in my beneficiaries that I don’t have to address if I appoint an independent trustee?
+- If I am leaning towards appointing an independent trustee, is that because there are perceived financial or moral deficiencies in my beneficiaries that I don’t want to address head on?

 - If I need a “bad guy,” why do I need a “bad guy?”

 I recognize that the above discussion may be frustrating or unsatisfying to some — after all, I pose many questions and offer no answers.
 That’s likely a fair criticism.
-That said, I believe it is a larger problem that deep enough questions are not asked and therefore decisions by individuals regarding the trustees they might select are less informed than they could and should be.
+But the topic requires deep questions that are not generally asked and therefore decision-making regarding trustees is less informed than it could and should be.